kokkonenj/yep-bot/README.md

 You need npm and your own discord bot.

-1. Create a config.json file in the root with your token and wanted prefix for commands.
+1. Clone the repository
-2. Clone the repository
+2. Rename "config.json.template" to "config.json" and fill it in with your own token.
+Never publish your bot token.
 3. Run "npm install"
 4. Run "node index.js" on the command line and the bot will start and show up online.